Anthony Leal: Personal life

 Leal is the son of Martin and Sherry Leal, both of whom work for the IU Foundation.
-Leal also has an older sister, Lauren, who plays basketball for DePauw University.
+Leal also has an older sister, Lauren, who played basketball for DePauw University.
 With IU such a dominant force in his upbringing, that played a major factor in his decision to be the next Hoosier player from Bloomington.
 Leal said Jordan Hulls was the player he looked up to most as a young teen going to games at Simon Skjodt Assembly Hall, stating, "Those teams were really special to watch, and it was awesome to see how they brought Hoosier Nation together.
 I hope that, hopefully, the team I’m on at IU can do the same."
 The two natives now share a bond, where Hulls is now serving as a mentor to Leal.
 Leal states that Hulls has offered advice, including how to deal with the pressures of being a hometown star going to IU.